Overview

 Using custom tools

-Publish custom tools to your workspace to use them in the Pipedream MCP server for the relevant app.
+Publish custom tools to your workspace to use them with Pipedream’s MCP server.
 This lets you add custom and unique functionality that may not be available in the public registry.